Filing of a First Information Report (‘FIR’)

-Here we outline some important information to note when filing an FIR including eligibility, steps and future actions.
+Here we outline some important information to note when filing an FIR including eligibility, steps and further actions.

-The First Information Report (FIR) is a written document that is filed by the police when you are a victim of a cognizable offence, i.e. an offence for which police can take action without prior court approval (a warrant).
-Section 154 of the Code of Criminal Procedure defines what amounts to first information.
+An FIR is a written document that is filed by the police when you are a victim of a cognizable offence, i.e. an offence for which police can take action without prior court approval (a warrant).
+Section 154 of the Criminal Procedure Code, 1973 (‘CrPC’) defines what amounts to first information.
 Examples include but are not limited to murder, rape, theft, insulting the modesty of women and kidnapping.

-Anyone who is a victim of a crime, anyone who has witnessed a crime or who has information regarding a crime may file an FIR.
+Anyone who is either a victim of a crime, or has witnessed a crime or has information regarding a crime may file an FIR.

+An FIR must be filed at the police station closest to the location of the crime.
 No police station can refuse filing of an FIR.
-However, for practical ease, the FIR should be filed at any police station closest to the application or in the area where the crime has taken place.
 Please note that every police station has a jurisdictional area within which they may investigate offences and crimes committed.

 What is a Zero FIR?